 Consulting report predicts 27 new students to join Pelham School District as result of new apartment developments

-On right is a rendering of 163 Wolfs Lane, which would be built next to the Picture House.
+On right is a rendering of the apartment building at 163 Wolfs Lane, which was proposed to be built next to the Picture House.

 The eight apartment and condo developments under construction or proposed for the Village of Pelham are predicted to result in about 29 school-aged children joining the town population, according to a study by WXY Architecture + Urban Design.
 One of the buildings, the Glass Company Building at 215 Fifth Avenue, has already been completed, and the other seven are expected to be completed by 2021.
 The report projects that 27 of the 29 children will be joining the Pelham School District, a number which is supported by the Ross Haber and Associates (RHA) enrollment projections, which shows that 95% of students living in the Pelham School District attended the public schools in 2017.